VCGI/applications/cama-data/PRESENTATION_SUMMARY.md

 - Result: no single, common baseline for "how much of what land is where," statewide
 - Acts 164 and 170 (2026) require these systems to work together more precisely, on a series of deadlines running through 2031

 **Speaker notes:** This slide is deliberately framed as a structural/historical condition, not anyone's fault.
 Source: readme.md's "Why Modernize" section, citing VCGI's own Act 68 (2024) report's call for a municipal boundary survey.
-This is also the direct root cause of two later findings (cross-town parcels, §slide 10).
+This is also the direct root cause of two later findings (cross-town parcels, Slide 10).

 ---